-UN, Russia warn against assault on main Yemeni port
+UN, Russia Warn Against Assault on Main Yemeni Port

 United Nations and Russian officials on Tuesday warned against an attack by Saudi-led coalition forces on the rebel-held Yemeni port of Hodeidah, the aid lifeline for a country where millions of people are in desperate need of food.
-GENEVA: United Nations and Russian officials on Tuesday warned against an attack by Saudi-led coalition forces on the rebel-held Yemeni port of Hodeidah, the aid lifeline for a country where millions of people are in desperate need of food.
+The warring factions must ensure deliveries of food and other aid to starving people, U.N. officials said at a donor conference in Geneva.

 Discussions